 Section 5.4.4 of the LA (USEC, 2006b) contains a description of the CAAS covering ACP operations.
 The applicant stated in Section 1.4.1 of the LA (USEC, 2006b) that the CAAS will comply with 10 CFR 70.24 and ANSI/ANS-8.3-1997 (ANSI/ANS, 1997a), as modified by Regulatory Guide 3.71 (NRC, 2004b).
-This satisfies the acceptance criterion in Section 5.4.3.4.3(2) of NUREG-1520 (NRC, 2002).
-Section 5.4.4 of the LA (USEC, 2006b) states that some areas will not be covered by the CAAS, including UF6 cylinder yards and areas with masses less than 700 g $^{235}$ U, areal densities less than 50 g $^{235}$ U/m2, and concentrations less than 5 g $^{235}$ U in any 10-liter volume.
-(The exceptions listed here are discussed in Section 5.3.6 of this SER).
-Non-FMOs do not require CAAS under 10 CFR 70.24(a).
+This satisfies the acceptance criteria in Section 5.4.3.4.3(2) of NUREG-1520 (NRC, 2002).
+Section 5.4.4 of the LA (USEC, 2006b) states that some areas will not be covered by the CAAS, including UF6 cylinder yards and areas with masses less than 700 g U. (The cylinder yard exception is discussed in Section 5.3.6 of this SER).
+Non-FMOs and areas with less than 700 g U do not require CAAS under 10 CFR 70.24(a).

-The applicant stated that the CAAS is designed to detect neutron radiation resulting from the minimum accident of concern as defined in ANSI/ANS-8.3-1997 (ANSI/ANS, 1997a) and will provide an audible evacuation alarm and building radiation warning lights and alarms at both the Area Control Room (Building X-3012) and Emergency Operations Center (Building X-1020).
+The applicant stated that the CAAS is designed to detect neutron radiation resulting from the minimum accident of concern as defined in ANSI/ANS-8.3-1997 (ANSI/ANS, 1997a) and will provide an audible evacuation alarm and building radiation warning lights and alarms at both the Area Control Room (ACR) (Building X-3012) and Emergency Operations Center (Building X-1020).
 Every area requiring CAAS coverage will have a monitoring system consisting of at least two independent detection units, such that CAAS coverage will not be lost if one unit is out of service.
 10 CFR 70.24, however, requires coverage of each area by at least two detectors.
 In its response to RAI NC-23 (USEC, 2005a), the applicant stated that the CAAS will be required to provide dual coverage at all times.
-This description of the CAAS system applies to the entire facility (except those portions that are not required to have a CAAS), and therefore satisfies the acceptance criterion in Section 5.4.3.4.3(3) of NUREG-1520 (NRC, 2002).
+This description of the CAAS system applies to the entire facility (except those portions that are not required to have a CAAS), and therefore satisfies the acceptance criteria in Section 5.4.3.4.3(3) of NUREG-1520 (NRC, 2002).

 In the unlikely event CAAS coverage is lost, appropriate compensatory measures will be imposed.
-The applicant stated in Section 5.4.4 of the LA (USEC, 2006b) that it would plan and document compensatory measures as part of off-normal operation procedures prior to initiation of operations.
+The applicant stated in Section 5.4.4 of the LA (USEC, 2006b) that it would plan and document compensatory measures as part of off-normal operation procedures before initiation of operations.
 Section 5.4.4 of the LA (USEC, 2006b) also indicates that these may include equipment shutdown, limiting access, or halting movement of uranium-bearing material.
-These compensatory measures satisfy the acceptance criterion in Section 5.4.3.4.3(7) of NUREG-1520 (NRC, 2002).
+These compensatory measures satisfy the acceptance criteria in Section 5.4.3.4.3(7) of NUREG-1520 (NRC, 2002).
 These measures are consistent with usual industry practice, and are therefore acceptable to the staff.
-These compensatory measures may include shutdown of equipment, access restrictions, or halting movement of uranium-bearing material.
 Each detection unit, moreover, will be composed of three neutron sensitive detectors, two of which will be required to initiate an alarm.
 This provides both for redundancy in design and elimination of spurious alarms, which can cause unnecessary risk to plant personnel from the interruption of operations and evacuation.